Thein Daw Gyi Pagoda

 Lay-Gyun Hsimi Theindawgyi Pagoda (လေးကျွန်း ဆီမီး သိမ်တော်ကြီး စေတီတော်) is a Buddhist pagoda in Myeik, Tanintharyi Region, Myanmar.
 The pagoda is the largest pagoda in Myeik and is a popular tourist attraction.
 Thein Daw Gyi pagoda was situated over (280) years since Myanmar year (1093).
-We can play the historical Thailand pagoda, Buddha culture museum, Buddha Library and preach abode.
-And then we can enjoy sunset, natural overview of Myeik and we can play Marhar Atula Yanthi from Thein Daw Gyi Pagoda.
-The pagoda was built between 1772 and 1778.
+The complex features a historical Thai-style pagoda, a Buddhist cultural museum, a library, and a preaching hall.
+It is a notable vantage point for viewing the sunset and panoramic views of Myeik, and we can play Marhar Atula Yanthi from Thein Daw Gyi Pagoda.
+The pagoda was built between 1772 and 1778..
+It is located at SEIKNGE Quarter, Myeik.